yc-chiou/PV_LAB_FYS_3028_Assignment/README.md

 # PV_LAB_FYS_3028_Assignment

 ## What is this project about?
-Implement the concept of the paper "Analysis of Performance Degradation in CdS Solar Cells," to solve the values of the five parameters given(I,Io,A,RS, and RSH)
+Implement the concept of the paper "Analysis of Performance Degradation in CdS Solar Cells," to solve the values of the five parameters given(I,Io,A,RS, and RSH) in Python.

 ## Repository structure
 - python code